mwp-g/MWPG-DMR/README.md

 ## Data

-We provided our processed Math23K dataset, and you can make your own dataset in the same form.
+We provided our processed Math23K dataset in the `data` folder, and you can make your own dataset in the same form.

 ## Instructions